 Immigration Removal Centres (IRC)

-There are currently 7 Immigration Removal Centres (IRC) where immigration detention is implemented:
+There were 7 Immigration Removal Centres (IRC) during 2021 where immigration detention was implemented:

 |Immigration Removal Centres|

 |Tinsley House||Men; families||154||0||0|